Fela-420/Configure-application-control-policies-by-using-local-group-policy/README.md

 Select Close to close the notification window.

 Leave the Local Security Policy and PowerShell windows open.

-Check your work
-Confirm that you created an AppLocker Executable rule based on path.
-Connect to the PC10 virtual machine, and if needed, send Ctrl+Alt+Delete, then sign in as Jaime using Pa$$w0rd as the password.

 Return to the Local Security Policy window.